18F/10x-workshare/README.md

-# 10x-workshare
+# 10x: Unemployment Insurance: Workshare

-## Overview of short-time compensation
+## Project Overview
+An 18F team is currently investigating opportunities, challenges and barriers to entry around the state-led delivery of a federally-funded unemployment benefit program called short-time compensation, or “workshare.”

+This project is funded by the (10x program)[https://10x.gsa.gov/] with CARES Act funds.
+Workshare, or Short-time Compensation, is a program funded and administered by Department of Labor’s unemployment assistance department, and provides an alternative to layoffs for employers and employees.

+## Short-time Compensation
-For this [10x](https://10x.gsa.gov/) project, the team has decided to focus on short-time compensation (STC), also referred to as work-share.
+Short-time compensation (STC), also referred to as “work share” or “shared work” programs, are active in 26 states.
 STC is a form of unemployment insurance (UI) that gives employers the option of reducing employees’ hours instead of cutting their workforce during a business slowdown.

-For example, a business may determine it needs to reduce personnel costs by laying off five employees until business improves.
-Under work-sharing, the employer could instead reduce the hours of 25 employees by 20 percent, and those workers would receive a pro-rated UI payment for their one day per week of unemployment, while maintaining any existing health and retirement benefits.
+For example, a business may come to a difficult decision that it needs to reduce personnel costs by laying off five employees until business improves.
+Under work sharing, the employer could instead reduce the hours of 25 employees by 20 percent, and those workers would receive a prorated UI payment for their one day per week of unemployment, while maintaining any existing health and retirement benefits.
 By opting for work-sharing, the business is able to operate during a downturn without losing valued employees and is better positioned to ramp back up when economic conditions improve.

 The CARES Act provides federal funding for 100% of STC paid by states with programs already in place<sup>1</sup> and $100 million in grants to help states in implementing and administering STC programs<sup>2</sup> for three years.

-With 11.1% of the population – or 17.8 million people – currently unemployed, (a 12 million increase since February) the need for STC to help ease the burden of the COVID-19 pandemic on employers and employees has never been higher<sup>3</sup>.
+With 11.1% of the United States population – or 17.8 million people – currently unemployed, (a 12 million increase since February) the need for STC to help ease the burden of the COVID-19 pandemic on employers and employees has never been higher<sup>3</sup>.
 Unfortunately, state workers are overwhelmed by the volume of UI and STC claims and necessary manual reviews and workflow.
 The use of STC has historically been relatively low (at its peak in 2010, the ratio of STC beneficiaries to regular unemployment compensation beneficiaries was 3%<sup>4</sup>) due lack of awareness of the program, administrative complexity for employers, and employer costs.
 This project intends to dig in on these processes and experiences to find opportunities for improvement.

 ## History of STC
 Work sharing has a decades-long history in the United States.
 For example, in the early 1930s, President Hoover encouraged employers to reduce employees’ hours instead of laying them off.
 In 1932, the President’s Organization on Unemployment Relief issued a report that concluded, “Reduction in the working time is the principal method of spreading employment” through such means as reduced days per week, reduced hours per day, or rotating time off.

 New York was the first state to consider STC legislation, in 1975, as part of a broader employment policy bill.
 The legislation died in committee.

 In 1978, California became the first state to enact an STC law.

 The federal government introduced a temporary, national STC program in 1982 with the Tax Equity and Fiscal Responsibility Act (TEFRA; P.L.
 97-248), which expired in 1985.
 The U.S. DOL did not curtail the program’s operation in existing states, nor did it stop new states from adopting the program.
 The recession of 1990-1991 brought renewed attention to STC, leading Congress to enact permanent STC legislation, the Unemployment Compensation Amendments of 1992 (UCA; P.L.
 102-318).
 However, at the time, government officials argued that the 1992 law was restrictive in application and would have put many existing state STC programs out of compliance and required clarification.

 Congress passed federal legislation in 2012 – Unemployment Compensation Amendments of 1992 (UCA, P.L.
 102-318) – that set national program standards and offered federal grants to states for implementing new programs, improving the operational efficiency of existing programs, and promoting enrollment and marketing of STC to employers and workers.